Applying to Washington University

 Can I change my mind about what I want to study and switch undergraduate colleges (schools) at WashU, after I’ve been admitted and/or after I’ve enrolled?

-Beginning in the Fall of 2016, freshmen will be required to wait one full semester before requesting a change to another undergraduate college at WashU.
+Beginning in the Fall of 2016, first-year applicants will be required to wait one full semester before requesting a change to another undergraduate college at WashU.

 Please keep in mind that: